-We Tested Five of the Most Popular Flannel Lined Jeans
+We Tested 12 of the Most Popular Flannel-Lined Jeans

-Flannel-lined jeans are the KFC Double Down of pants.
-They’re the garment equivalent of putting on your clothes straight out of the dryer.
-Wearing them feels like you never left the metaphorical womb that is your flannel-sheet-covered bed.
-What we’re trying to say is they’re warm, comfy and rugged.
+Flannel-lined jeans provide the alternative — the metaphorical KFC Double Down of pants, they’re the garment equivalent of putting on your clothes straight out of the dryer.
+Wearing them feels like you never left the toasty cave that is your flannel-sheet-covered bed.
+What we’re trying to say is that they’re warm, comfy and rugged.

 Best Bang for Your Buck: Carhartt Relaxed-Fit Straight-Leg Jean

 What we expected from Carhartt: rugged, warm, work-ready pants.
-What we got: That to a T, and for a paltry $40.
-The 100-percent cotton denim is the heaviest of the bunch at 15-ounces.
+What we got: Exactly that, and for a paltry $40.
+The 100% cotton denim is the heaviest of the bunch at 15-ounces.
 And while Wrangler, J.Crew and L.L.Bean have your typical small YKK zippers, Carhartt has a larger, tougher version.
 But hipsters be warned — this is not Carhartt WIP.
 This is classic Carhartt, so the fit (widest leg of the bunch) and color (pure American blue jean) may scare someone accustomed to skinny selvedge denim.

 Other superlatives: Widest leg, strongest zipper (tie)